What is depression?

 It’s both normal and common to have feelings of depression.
 Those feelings can often be resolved with a little help from friends or family.

-However, if feelings of depression persist over a couple of weeks it’s worth looking at the range of ways to get support – both by changing our behaviour and also engaging formal help.
+However, if feelings of depression persist over a couple of weeks it’s worth looking at the range of ways to get support by changing our behaviour and also accessing help.

 Eating well and being active – even though you might not feel like it, exercising and eating well can help when you’re feeling down.
 Biological factors, as well as social factors, influence how you feel and think about yourself.